metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Internet Access Baseline

-This is the default configuration of a kubernetes cluster, egress traffic is controlled by multiple CWNP's (Cluster Wide Network Policy), ingress traffic is possible by deploying a Service Type Loadbalancer.
-The cluster user can add additional CWNP's without any restrictions and is responsible for them.
+This is the default configuration of a kubernetes cluster, egress traffic is controlled by multiple CWNPs (`ClusterWideNetworkPolicy`), ingress traffic is possible by deploying a Service Type Loadbalancer.
+The cluster user can add additional CWNPs without any restrictions and is responsible for them.

 Container images can be pulled from any reachable container registry.